Skip to main content

 2. We do not perform first-party product testing

-3. Expert ratings and product assessments for this guide come from Tom's Guide, Wirecutter (NYT), CNET, Reviewed (USA Today), and RTINGS, supported by manufacturer specifications and verified retailer listings at Amazon as of 2026-06-21
+3. Expert ratings and product assessments for this guide come from Tom's Guide, Wirecutter (NYT), CNET, Reviewed (USA Today), RTINGS, Engadget, AppleInsider, and Notebookcheck, supported by manufacturer specifications and verified retailer listings at Amazon as of 2026-07-12

-4. The MacBook Air M5 best-college-laptop finding is from Tom's Guide and Wirecutter, with CNET's 18-hour battery measurement and the ~50% year-four resale figure supporting its cost-per-year
+4. The MacBook Air M5 best-college-laptop finding is from Tom's Guide and Wirecutter, with CNET's measured 18 hours of battery and the ~50% year-four resale figure supporting its cost-per-year

-6. The Sony WH-1000XM6 best-ANC finding is from Wirecutter, with Tom's Guide's 30-hour battery and CNET's 35 dB ambient-drop measurement
+6. The Sony WH-1000XM6 noise-cancelling finding is from RTINGS, with Tom's Guide's 30 hours of battery and a 3 mins fast charge that yields 3 hours of playback

-9. The ASUS ZenScreen MB16QHG best-student-portable-monitor finding is from Reviewed, with CNET's 88% pixel-area measurement and Tom's Guide's sub-2 lb note
+9. The ASUS ZenScreen MB16QHG best-student-portable-monitor finding is from Reviewed, with CNET's 88% pixel-area measurement and Tom's Guide's sub-2lb note at 1.7lb

 10. The DGH Cost-per-Year-of-Use score is the proprietary metric reused in this guide: true cost (MSRP minus expected resale) divided by expected lifespan times utilization intensity, reported in dollars per year and normalized to a 0-10 scale; its formula, factor weights, and per-product scores are documented in the methodology block above and in src/lib/content/metrics-registry.json